-Each team must serve upon the Sponsor via email as set out in subsection (c) below an electronic copy of their brief along with a copy of their original brief certification form (Rule 4(b)), in separate files.
-The electronic brief copy will be used to determine compliance with Rule 4(a) and will be provided to the brief scoring judges.
-The electronic copy will also be posted on the competition website in lieu of serving competing teams.
-The electronic copy must be in Microsoft Word, version 6.0 or higher, and must be in one complete document file.
+Each team must serve upon the Sponsor via email a) an electronic copy of their brief in Microsoft Word, version 6.0 or higher, format; b) an identical copy of their brief in PDF format; and c) a electronic copy of their original brief certification form (Rule 4(b)), in separate files.
+The Word copy will be used to determine compliance with Rule 4(a).
+The PDF electronic copy will be provided to the brief scoring judges and posted on the competition website in lieu of serving competing teams.
+The Word and PDF electronic copies must each be in one complete document file.
 No other formats will be accepted.